ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_module.rst

                 <td>
                 </td>
                 <td>
                         <div>Path to an existing Kubernetes config file.
-If not provided, and no other connection options are provided, the openshift client will attempt to load the default configuration file from <em>~/.kube/config</em>.
+If not provided, and no other connection options are provided, the Kubernetes client will attempt to load the default configuration file from <em>~/.kube/config</em>.
 Can also be specified via K8S_AUTH_KUBECONFIG environment variable.</div>
                 </td>
             </tr>
             <tr>